LilianBoulard/PKS/README.md

 ## Solution
 This script, written in Python 3, is an attempt to solve this issue by dynamically defining new ports sequences.<br />
-To reproduce the same behavior - and find the same ports on different computers - the script needs common salt, passphrase and password.<br />
 However, it is not flawless ; therefore it is not advised in its current state to use it in a production environment.
 It's rather an experimental feature to build upon.<br />